 “It’s not only about finding people, but ensuring you get the right people on board.
 Even if you’re only looking at a three month engagement, the cost of a bad hire in IT is too high to risk.
 No corner should be cut in screening.
 In-person interviews, technical skill assessments, and thorough reference checks are critical for making the best match possible.
 The key is to not only be meticulous in screening, but to also act quickly,” states TEKsystems’s Director, Rachel Russell.
 It is important not to view staffing as a commodity service.
 If this were the case, then skill and talent wouldn’t matter as much as they do.
 The success or failure of IT initiatives hinges on the quality of people driving them.

-So how do organizations such as IT industries quickly assemble cohesive teams, which include the addition of new hires, to accommodate evolving business expectations?
+So how do organizations quickly assemble agile teams to accommodate evolving business expectations?

 Simply stated – strategic planning that is in alignment with systems, workforce development and cooperative principles are the key components in determining the direction of an organization, implementing new processes, and developing pre-hiring exercises that reveal desired behaviors that will gel quickly with the existing team dynamic.

 Strategic planning allows an organization’s leaders to guide and implement processes that take the organization into the future.
-As I emphasize in TIGERS Success Series facilitations, and the IT Executive Outlook survey also agrees with me, companies must take a thoughtful, serious look at:
+As I emphasize in the book TIGERS Among Us – Winning Business Team Cultures and Why They Thrive, and the IT Executive Outlook survey also agrees with me, companies must take a thoughtful, serious look at: